corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/corda-services/writing-custom-services.md

 ## New in the Corda 5 Developer Preview

-To create a Corda service in Corda 4 it was necessary to create a class annotated with `@CordaService` which extended the `SingletonSerializeAsToken` abstract class or the implemented the `SerializeAsToken` interface, and had a contructor which accepted `AppServiceHub` as a single input parameter.
-For Corda 5 Developer preview, it is more straightforward to define a service, thanks to the Corda Service Interface.
+To create a Corda Service in Corda 4, you have to create a class annotated with `@CordaService` which extends the `SingletonSerializeAsToken` abstract class or the implemented `SerializeAsToken` interface, and have a constructor which accepts `AppServiceHub` as a single input parameter.
+In the Corda 5 Developer preview, it is more straightforward to define a service, thanks to the Corda Service interface.

-The introduction of this interface changes how Corda services are defined.
+The introduction of this interface changes how Corda Services are defined.
 The `@CordaService` annotation has been removed, it is no longer necessary to have a constructor with `AppServiceHub` as the only parameter, and it's no longer necessary to explicitly extend `SingletonSerializeAsToken`.

-## Using the Corda Service Interface
+## Using the Corda Service interface

-The Corda Service Interface is implemented by all Corda services, and is useful for controlling the service evolution throughout the node lifecycle.
+The Corda Service interface is implemented by all Corda Services, and is useful for controlling the service evolution throughout the node lifecycle.

 The `CordaService` interface is not injectable by default.
-You must specify the scope of injection if required by implementing `CordaServiceInjectable` to allow injection in to other Corda services and notary services, or `CordaFlowInjectable` to allow injection in to flows.
+If it is required, you must specify the scope of injection by implementing `CordaServiceInjectable` to allow injection in to other Corda Services and notary services, or `CordaFlowInjectable` to allow injection in to flows.

 For more detail on injection refer to the section on [service injection](../service-injection/index.md).